 Dr. Alvarez uses a 32 Fr bougie (loose) for the gastric sleeve procedure.
-This is the bougie size that has the best results without having complications such as strictures.
+This is the bougie size has shown to give the best outcome regarding weight loss.

 VSG procedure differs from Lap-band surgery because it is free of “maintenance”.
 Meaning, you will not need any band adjustments or “fills”, nor will you have any erosions or slippage because you have no band.
 The VSG does not need regular checking (blood work, vitamin screening, etc.) as with the Roux en Y Gastric bypass or Duodenal switch because you have no mal-absorption